kwakutwumasi/Quakearts-Webtools/qa-auth/README.md

 Configuration options:

 ```
-issuer - The issuer name for the JWT token
+issuer - The issuer name for the JWT

-audience - The audience for the JWT token
+audience - The audience for the JWT

-algorithm - The signing algorithm to use in generation/verification.
-Must be one of HS256,HS384,HS512,RS256,RS384,RS512,ES256,ES384, or ES512
+algorithm - The signing algorithm to use in generation/verification of the
+ JWT.
+Must be one of HS256,HS384,HS512,RS256,RS384,RS512,ES256,ES384, or
+ ES512.
+The algorithms prefixed with ES use the ECC signing algorithm

 file - Required if the algorithm is prefixed with ES or RS.
+The filename
-The filename and location of the Java keystore file containing the signing keys for the RSA or ESS signing algorithms.
+ and location of the key store file containing the signing keys for the
+ RSA or ESS signing algorithms.

 storeType - Required if the algorithm is prefixed with ES or RS.
+The store
+ type of the keystore that holds the signing keys for the RSA and ESA
+ algorithms.
+Can be one of:
-The Java Key Store type
+		JKS - Java Key Store;
+		JCEKS - JCE key store(Java Cryptography Extension KeyStore);
+		PKCS12 - this is a standard key store type which can be used in Java
+		and other languages;

 alias - Required if the algorithm is prefixed with ES or RS.
-The alias of the signing keys
+The alias of
+ the signingkey pairs

 password - Required if the algorithm is prefixed with ES or RS.
+The
-The password for the keystore file
+ password for the key store file

-rolesgroupname - This parameter is for use in JAAS modules that are integrated with Jboss/Wildfly's authentication system.
-All roles are grouped within a java.security.acl.Group with a specific name.
-This defaults to Roles
+rolesgroupname - This parameter is for use in JAAS modules that are
+ integrated with Jboss/Wildfly's authentication system.
+All roles are
+ grouped within a java.security.acl.Group with a specific name.
+This
+ defaults to Roles

 secret - Required if the algorithm is prefixed with HS.
-The secret with which the JWT signature is hashed for verification
+The secret with
+ which the JWT signature is hashed for verification

-validity - The number of time periods the JWT token is valid for, from the time of issue
+validity - The number of seconds the JWT token is valid for, from the

-validity.period - The unit of time 'validity' is expressed in
+ time of issue

+validity.period - A more convenient way to express validity in instances
+ other than seconds.
+It takes a number and any one of these time periods:
+ Minutes, Hours, Days.
+Ex.
+1 Day; 15 Minutes; 2 Hours

-activate.after - The number of time periods that must precede JWT token activation, from the time of issue
+activate.after - The number of seconds that must elapse before JWT

-activate.after.period - The unit of time the 'activate.after' is expressed in
+ activation, from the time of issue

+activate.after.period - A more convenient way to express activate.after
+in instances other than seconds.
+It takes a number and any one of these
+time periods: Minutes, Hours, Days.
+Ex.
+1 Day; 15 Minutes; 2 Hours

-additional.claims - Key pair values of additional claims
+additional.claims - Key pair values of additional claims.
+Ex. allow:write;deny:delete

-grace.period - the time in seconds to add as a grace period to make up for possible time differences and network lag.
+grace.period - the time in seconds to add as a grace period to make up for
+ possible time differences and network lag.

 ```